zyw229/blog/blog/content/posts/macro002.md

 ## Summary

 The risk asset bull run since start of 2023 has been driven by a series of favorable technical factors.
 However, with those factors diminishing, it must find new sources of fuel.
-We argue that a prolonged regional bank crisis might be necessary to sustain this bull run, while US banking system stablization could, ironically, be the last nail in the coffin for risk assets.
+We argue that a prolonged regional bank crisis might be necessary to sustain this bull run, while a US banking system stablization could, ironically, be the last nail in the coffin for risk assets.

 ---